Pressure Cooker Cherry & Spice Rice Pudding

 - 1/4 teaspoon ground nutmeg

-- In a 6-qt. electric pressure cooker coated with cooking spray, combine rice, milks, sugar and water.
+- Generously grease a 6-qt. electric pressure cooker.
+Add rice, milks, sugar and water; stir to combine.
 Stir in remaining ingredients.

 - Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high, and set time for 3 minutes.
+Select manual setting; adjust pressure to high and set time for 3 minutes.
 When finished cooking, allow pressure to naturally release for 5 minutes, then quick-release any remaining pressure according to manufacturer's directions.
 Stir lightly.
 Serve warm or cold.
 Refrigerate leftovers.
-Yield: 12 servings.

-Originally published as Pressure Cooker Cherry & Spice Rice Pudding in One Pot Instant Pot Winter 2017
+Originally published as Cherry & Spice Rice Pudding in Cook It Fast, Cook It Slow